AshrafMd-1/nebula/README.md

 - [ ] Peek
 - [ ] On the top Address bar

-> Still in alpha stage
+> Archived in favour of other Electron browser alternatives (I am currently busy).